unmeg/unmeg.github.io/_posts/2020-07-01-tplink-mr3020-sitrep-2.md

 There were a few issues with /apps/public/os_libs, and they manifested as issues building the wireless apps/modules.
 Eventually, I realised that I had to:

 - Remove a reference in os_msg.h to dm_paramLen.h (which was symlinked to a file that didn't exist).
 I'm still not sure what this file was meant to contain, or do, and I didn't find any other files with that name on the internerd.
 Commenting out the include appeared to fix things, but mark this down as a potential bug.
-- Fix the Makefile to use the correct compiler/stripper.
+- Fix the Makefile to use the correct compiler/stripper (it was not building the .so for MIPS and was ambiguously erroring on the stripping step, which messed with things too).
+This was by far the thing that took me longest to identify.
-- Actually add compilation to the build process.
+- Actually add the library compilation to the build process.

 Reading through all the connected documents to understand what needed to happen for libos probably took up the majority of my debugging time.
 Somehow that made it hilarious when I finally figured out the few, tiny things that needed tweaking.

 ### fakeroot

-I was pretty happy when I saw this error:
+After the libos issue, I was pretty happy when I saw this error:

 ```bash
 fakeroot: preload library not found, aborting.